nkh/P5-App-Asciio/documentation/mdbook_asciio/src/guide/installation.md

 # Installation

-asciio's is hosted on  github [](https://github.com/nkh/P5-App-Asciio)
+asciio's is hosted on  [github](https://github.com/nkh/P5-App-Asciio)

-## No packages pre-build for distributions yet
+## Debian/Ubuntu package

-Work on a debian package is ongoing.
+No packages pre-build for distributions yet, work is ongoing.

 ## Manual install on debian based distros.